1942 Philadelphia Phils season

-The 1942 Philadelphia Phillies season was the 60th season in the history of the franchise.
+The 1942 Philadelphia Phils season was the 60th season in the history of the franchise.
 The team, managed by Hans Lobert, began their fifth season at Shibe Park.
-Prior to the season, the team shortened the team nickname to 'Phils'.
-Of the change, a baseball writer opined prior to the season, "the gag is they wanted to get the 'lie' out of their name."
+For this season only, they played as the Phils instead of the Phillies.
+Of the change, baseball writer George Kirksey opined prior to the season, "the gag is they wanted to get the 'lie' out of their name."